ika-rwth-aachen/omega-prime/docs/omega_prime_specification.md

 to be set in each of the OSI GroundTruth message.
 Detailed info about the signal content are found in the [ASAM OSI documentation](https://opensimulationinterface.github.io/osi-antora-generator/asamosi/latest/gen/structosi3_1_1GroundTruth.html).
-Gray text indicates that the signal is optional.
+Cursive text indicates that the signal is optional.
 All other signals are mandatory.
 The column minimal accuracy indicates the desired accuracy of the signal in relation to the real world.